What goes in your green waste bin or bag

 The bin lid should be completely closed.

 If you have compostable bags, these need to be tied.
 If you have made a bagged collection booking, we will only take the number of bags on the booking.
-If you are on the premium service, we will only take 4 compostable bags per collection.
+If you are on the subscription service, we will only take 4 compostable bags per collection.
 If you put out more than 4 compostable bags these will not be collected and you will run out of bags.
 You will then need to purchase more bags.

 The person collecting the waste must be able to lift bags into the back of the vehicle, so please do not overfill them.